© copyright 2023 by Jim W. Faulkinbury, all rights reserved

-Rates – $50.00 per hour billed in half hour increments plus expenses such as photocopy and vital record fees.
-One hour minimum.
+Rates – $100.00 per hour billed in half hour increments plus expenses such as photocopy and vital record fees.
+Two hour minimum.
 Time billed includes problem analysis, research and report preparation.
 Travel beyond 30 miles is also billed at the hourly rate.

 In addition to general research services, much of my client work has been in the preparation and/or documentation to support applications for membership in many lineage societies.
 I've prepared applications for the following lineage societies:

 Sons of the American Revolution

 Order of the Founders and Patriots of America

 General Society of the War of 1812

 The Mayflower Society

 I also perform California research using the facilities of the California State Library, the California State Archives, the Sacramento County Recorder's and Clerk's Offices, the California Department of Health Services (Vital Statistics Branch), the Sacramento Family History Center branch library, and the genealogical collections of various Sacramento area libraries.
 Some of the records available in Sacramento include (but are not limited to):